coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-5-21-how-to-build-a-twitter-bot-with-aws-lambda.md

 ---
 *Last updated May 21, 2019*

-It feels like everyone is talking about the Amazon Web Services [Lambda functions](https://aws.amazon.com/lambda/).
+It feels like everyone is talking about Amazon Web Services [Lambda functions](https://aws.amazon.com/lambda/).
 Lambda allows you to write code and execute it in the cloud without provisioning, maintaining, and paying for a full server instance.

 I wanted to get in on the action and write my first Lambda function.
 I was pleased to find out how simple, versatile, and useful Lambda is.